 - 6. Lamp button: Touch to turn on/off the camera lamp. - 7.
 Screen brightness control: Touch to enable/disable automatic adjustment of the screen brightness.
 Drag to manually adjust the screen brightness. - 8.
 The FLIR Ignite user account that the camera is paired with.
-For more information, see section 9.4 Pairing with FLIR Ignite. - 9.
+For more information, see section 16.4 Pairing with FLIR Ignite. - 9.
 Storage status of the FLIR Ignite account.

-6.5.6 Image overlay information
+8.7.6 Image overlay

-The image information consists of items such as the date, emissivity, and atmospheric temperature.
-All image information is saved in the image file and can be viewed in the image archive.
-You can also choose to display selected items as image overlay information.
-All image overlay information displayed on the live image will also be displayed on saved images.
-For more information, see sections section 23.5 Device settings and 11.8 Hiding all overlay.
+The camera saves image information such as date, time, and items related to temperature measurements to the image file.
+This image information can be viewed in the image archive.
+You can also choose to display selected image information items, and also lens information, as an overlay on the image.
+All image overlay information displayed on the live image will also be displayed on saved images in the image archive.
+For more information, see sections section 23.6 Device settings and 10.9 Hiding all overlay.

-6.6 Navigating the menu system
+8.8 Navigating the menu system